 Comprehensive training in workplace health and safety not only increases team members’ awareness and knowledge in this area, but also their investment in the process.
 It is well documented that the promotion of health and safety in the workplace leads to employees taking individual responsibility to ensure that theirs is a safe workplace.

-Although the safety of its employees should be a concern in and of itself, of course businesses also need to protect their own interests.
-Health and safety training is important to do just this, in that it helps protect companies from potential law suits and compensation claims.
+Although the safety of its employees should be a concern in and of itself, of course, businesses also need to protect their interests.
+Health and safety training is important to do just this, in that it helps protect companies from potential lawsuits and compensation claims.

-When an employee is injured or becomes ill because of their work, the organisation could be liable for legal action, which in some cases could be detrimental to the company.
-Great employee health and safety training not only protects the employees, it protects the business too.
+When an employee is injured or becomes ill because of their work, the organization could be liable for legal action, which in some cases could be detrimental to the company.
+Great employee health and safety training not only protects the employees, but it also protects the business too.

 Workplace health and safety training may require some financial investment upfront, but this will more than pay off in the long run.
-Workplace accidents and illness can be very costly: not just in terms of law suits and compensation, but also lost productivity and direct costs.
+Workplace accidents and illness can be very costly: not just in terms of lawsuits and compensation, but also in lost productivity and direct costs.

 It is not only physical illness and injury that employees, and therefore businesses, need to worry about these days.
 Emotional and mental wellbeing is also a major concern in modern workplaces.
 Stress and other mental health issues can have significant, long-term negative impacts on the health of employees, which in turn harms productivity and damages the business overall.

 Health and safety training can cover strategies to manage stress in the workplace.
-These may range from personal strategies which individuals can implement, to broader, workplace-level strategies which management could consider in order to reduce the stress levels of their employees.
+These may range from personal strategies that individuals can implement, to broader, workplace-level strategies which management could consider to reduce the stress levels of their employees.

-Additionally, encouraging better communication in this way will have flow-on effects for the workplace in general.
-By fostering an environment of open-communication on health and safety, you will encourage better communication within your team on all issues, which will lead to a more productive, efficient and happier workplace overall.
+p id=”h.gjdgxs”>Additionally, encouraging better communication in this way will have flow-on effects for the workplace in general.
+By fostering an environment of open-communication on health and safety, you will encourage better communication within your team on all issues, which will lead to a more productive, efficient, and happier workplace overall.